hansake/Whitesmiths-C-compiler/idris/README.md

-Idris was an operating system developed by Whitesmiths
+Idris was an operating system developed by Whitesmiths.
+The C and Pascal compilers are are included with the Idris operating system, as well as a lot of other "Unix like" programs.

 [Idris (operating system) - Wikipedia](https://en.wikipedia.org/wiki/Idris_(operating_system))